Last updated on August 30th, 2023.

 The answer: It took me 2.5 weeks (94 hours) to get a hang on basic SEO.

-And ever since I spend 4 hours weekly in order to keep up to date with recent changes.
+But it didn’t stop at those 144 hours.
+And ever since I spend roughly 4 hours per week to keep up to date with recent changes.
+I read articles, chat with peers and catch up on SEO and Content Slack channels.

 |Step||What actions did I take?||Hours spent initially||Hours spent per week|